Drawing Hands for an Exercise

 The idea that people cannot learn to draw is ludicrous.
 Just the idea that you aren’t talented enough to learn creates a mental block that will prevent you from learning.
 Talent is some aristocracy that you are born into, or if you are not you are doomed to mediocrity.
 If that were so all my children would be artists, or perhaps I would not.
 Just like learning the piano, languages or mathematics, drawing can be taught and learned.
 It is time and practice that makes all the difference.

-In an era of digital manipulation and awesome photography why would anyone want to go through the slow process of drawing?
+In an era of digital manipulation and awesome photography, why would anyone want to go through the slow process of drawing?
 Drawing helps us to analyze and solve problems.
 It causes us to face taking risks.
 Your first lines in a drawing aren’t going to be perfect.
-That’s why we usually put then down lightly, knowing we will change them with several more lines that are more accurate.
-We are visually tapping into imagination and problem solving design elements that all people have inside them.
+That’s why we usually put them down lightly, knowing we will change them with several more lines that are more accurate.
+We are visually tapping into imagination and problem-solving design elements that all people have inside them.
 If you can doodle, you can draw.

 Eviston, Brent.
 How Learning to Draw Had Taught Me to Live, Artists Network, web, 13 May 2016.

 Have you ever forced yourself to do a difficult exercise to improve a skill?